WorldlineNZ/oe-magento-plugin/README.md

 Alternatively download the package and put the files into this folder in your Magento directory: `app/Onfire/PaymarkOE`

 Note: If you do not use Composer you will not receive automatic updates.
-Please use your GitHub account to subscribe to the plugin repository so you are alerted to updates.
+Please use your GitHub account to subscribe to the payment module repository so you are alerted to updates.

 After installing the files please run the following commands to enable the module: